This post is in memory of the Bayern Kurve. RIP 2020

 Storm Runner is a launched coaster, but given that it's built by Intamin, the coaster manufacturer most famous for their rides' downtime, it remained closed this year.
 In front of it, you can see the beam of the park's 1969 Monorail that uses parts from the trains of Six Flags Magic Mountain's old monorail.
 It operates as a roundtrip.
 Since I visited on one of the first days Hersheypark was open this year, they had not yet gotten it running.

-Lightning Racer is a racing wooden coaster with two tracks.
-It's really a wonderful piece of coaster design, with the tracks crossing over and under each other at multiple points during the ride.
+wonderful piece of coaster design, with the tracks crossing over and under each other at multiple points during the ride.
 There are even "dueling" moments where the trains run towards each other head-on.

 Lightning Racer is part of the "Midway America" themed area of the park, which is home to attractions that pay tribute to turn-of-the-1900s amusement parks.
 Seen below is "Laff Trakk," an indoor, spinning roller coaster decorated with painted, blacklight flats to create a disorienting experience.